stephanballer/light_frame/README.md

 - `-f`, `--max-fps`: Maximum frames per second
 - `-o`, `--output-display`: Output display (for X11 and Wayland)

-## Logging

-Logs are stored in `/tmp/backlight_capture.log` on Linux and macOS, and `C:/Program Files/BacklightCapture/backlight_capture.log` on Windows.

 ## Contributing

 1. Fork the repository.